ramzdam/solvo/README.md

 # Solvo Exam
 This project can only be run via command line such as `php index.php`.
 You will be given choices either to run the first question or the second question.
 If you choose the first question then you will be asked if you want to manually add the orders or used the predefined orders added inside the code.
 Now predefined orders is already set based on the required type of order to be placed but the prices differs as it's generated randomly.

 If you choose the second question is will automatically outputs the result based on the requirements of the exam.
-It will display the ordered CONSOLE and it's extras and how much it cost.
+It will display the ordered COMMAND LINE and it's extras and how much it cost.

 ## System Requirements
 Please make sure this is installed in your local machine